jchiang4/dginstall/azureapp/README.md

 5 - Using config.yml file to store your settings - The config.yml file is a template file that can be used to override the values settings in the helm chart.
 It is provided for the
 Use the config.yml file to store the organization secrets.
 You can modify the config.yml file to override the default settings in the configuration.
 You can then change the runinstall script to use the config.yml file.
 Settings include settings for SSO/SAML (for single signon in the application), SMTP (for sending emails from the application).

-6 - certs in helm script with secret to address very issue.

 ## Configurations Needed